esoadamo/thesis/chapters/06 Solutions.md

 One of the current problems that cannot be solved easily is the deletion of forgotten accounts, as no presented service currently automates this process.
 The first step to deleting old accounts is to find out which accounts exist.
 This can be significantly simplified if the user has already used password management software so that they can search for saved accounts there.
 Otherwise, they may need to determine if the email address for every service in question is used.
 After the services and accounts are identified, they may use a service such as [Just Delete Me](https://backgroundchecks.org/justdeleteme/) that lists many services and steps or direct links to delete accounts for them.

 The second unresolved problem is for the E2EE chat application, where the user uses Telegram.
 One option to achieve E2EE for one-to-one conversations would be to turn on the Secret chats feature, but another application must be used for group conversations.
-Here, an alternative could be presented: Signal, which uses E2EE by default for everything or WhatsApp, which Meta owns.
+Here, an alternative could be presented Signal, which uses E2EE by default for everything or WhatsApp, which does collect and store some data about user's communication unencypted [[@FBIDataMessenger]].

 A third unresolved issue is the smartphone endpoint protection, where, in addition to the already used-by-default Google Play Protect, the student may install additional applications, such as Microsoft Defender, if provided by the university.

 ## Small technology company start-up

 The specificity of the small-technology start-up profile is that when services are unavailable, it may lead to revenue loss.
-As the start-up has a higher budget than students, together with IT professionals, it is possible to present more complex solutions that may take a significant amount of time to set up.
+As the start-up has a higher budget than students and is staffed with IT professionals, it is possible to present more complex solutions that may take a significant amount of time to set up.

 ### Microsoft

 As Microsoft provides a range of services for cloud management for companies, it is possible to resolve the needs of this profile by moving the infrastructure to the cloud.
 However, given the volume of different services and configuration options, the administrator may require some training before securely setting up the whole system.

-The company IT administrator may start by creating a new Microsoft Entra ID (previously known as Azure Active Directory) instance; the company gains the possibility to structure company employees into groups, making the process of moving into the least-privilege access philosophy easier.
+The company IT administrator may start by creating a new Microsoft Entra ID (previously known as Azure Active Directory) instance, with which the company gains the possibility to structure company employees into groups, making the process of moving into the least-privilege access philosophy easier.
 With a Microsoft account, employees are now able to use the account as an SSO source for multiple applications.
 Furthermore, suppose a web application is not configured to support SSO login (such as companies Jenkins).
 In that case, it can be placed behind Azure's built-in authentication mechanism, which will first require the user to authenticate against it before any request is left to pass to the target application.

 Azure directly supports managing VMs, solving the need for a more scaleable approach.
 Next, the company can directly register a new domain name with an automatic generation of a TLS certificate, making the internal custom top-level domain with custom DNS obsolete.
 When everything is moved into the cloud, there is no longer any need for a VPN server to be used on the internal company network.